drobotik/eav/docs/eav.md

 ### Value

-Value is internal object which is used to work with EAV value.
+The Value class is an internal object used to handle EAV (Entity-Attribute-Value) values.
+It can store two types of values: runtimeValue and storedValue.

-It can store two types of value, - runtimeValue and storedValue.
+The runtimeValue represents a dynamic value that is intended to be saved in the database but has not been stored yet.

-Runtime value - some dynamic value claiming to be saved in database Stored value - value that is already stored in database
+On the other hand, the storedValue represents a value that has already been stored in the database.

 ```php